samvid1992/tic-tac-toe/README.md

 # Tic-tac-toe

-This is repository for very simple, easy to understand tic-tac-toe game using MinMax Artificial Algorithm.
+This is repository for very simple, easy to understand tic-tac-toe game using MinMax Artificial intelligence Algorithm.

 ## Prerequisite